RPG Playground User Manual

 Actors are the interactive part of the game.
 Examples are the main hero, enemies, animals, etc. .
 But remark that interactive objects such as doors, treasure chests, moving cars, etc. are also described as actors.
 They play an interactive role inside our game, and are therefore called actors.

-The Project Pane
+The Project Panel

 Now that you know the basic components of an RPG Playground game, let’s see how we can work with it in practice.

-The project pane contains the following tabs:
+The project panel contains the following tabs:

 Actors Tab